 Shortly before Britain’s 1975 referendum on whether it should say ‘Yes’ or ‘No’ to continued membership of the European Economic Community (later to become the European Union), Labour MP Peter Shore delivered an impressive speech in favour of Britain voting ‘No’.

-Here is a clip of that speech’s conclusion – delivered with all the passion the case deserved.
+Here is a clip of that speech’s conclusion, delivered with the passion it deserved:

 “Three and half years ago, when they were urging us to go in, oh what a campaign it was!

 “You’ve got to get in to get on” was the slogan of that day.
 Five or six pounds a week better off for Britain if we can only get in to the Common Market.
 All the goodies were spread out, and Donald Stokes of Leyland buying one page advertisements saying, “all we need is a great domestic market of 250 million and we will sweep Europe!”

 And do you know what has happened?
 And this is the one significance of the trade figure – I’m not arguing – who cares about the actual details of the size of it – that doesn’t matter.
 It’s the trend!
 The trend!

 Three years ago, four years ago, we were almost in balance with the Common Market in this country.

 What’s happened since?
 500 million down in 72′.
 1000 million in 73′.
 2000 million in 74′.
 Running now at the rate of 2400 million this year!
 Don’t you see what that’s going to do to the prosperity of this country!
 You can’t go on borrowing that.

 When you add to that the burdens I mentioned a moment ago, and we under grave threat!
 We’re in peril at the present time, and the country must know.